ostelco/ostelco-docs/The-current-work-flow.md

 * GCB builds the docker images and pushes them to GCR
 * GCB then deploys the docker images on the production cluster.

+## Deploying OCS Gateway:
+* When the developer is happy with the code, (all unit tests and acceptance tests have passed), he/she makes a zip file out of the binaries, including docker-compose.yml and docker-compose.prod.yml files.
+* The docker-compose.prod.yml is renamed to docker-compose.override.yml before the zip file is created.
+* The zip file is copied to a server somewhere in D-building using SCP.
+* The zip file is uncompressed on the server, and is brought up using docker-compose up.